ziotom78/raytracing_course/tomasi-ray-tracing-02b.md

     Base.:*(c::ColorTypes.RGB{T}, scalar) where {T} = scalar * c
     ```

-# Creazione di test
+# Creating Tests

--   Per implementare i test, create un file `test/runtests.jl`, in modo che la struttura delle directory sia la seguente:
+-   To implement the tests, create a `test/runtests.jl` file, so that the directory structure is as follows:

     ```sh
     $ tree Raytracer